MikeHell84/Xlerion-Video-2-Anim/docs/README.md

 1. Installation Guide (Controlled Environment with Conda) To avoid compatibility issues, it is highly recommended to use the Conda environment manager.

-Step 1.1: Install Miniconda
+1.1.
+Install Miniconda
 If you don't have it, download and install Miniconda.

 Download link: Miniconda for Windows

-Step 1.2: Create and Activate the Environment
+1.2.
+Create and Activate the Environment
 Open the Anaconda Prompt (miniconda3) from your Start Menu.

 Create a new environment named mocap_env with Python 3.10: